5-meter band: History

 On October 10, 1924, the 5-meter band (56–64 MHz) was first made available to amateurs in the United States by the Third National Radio Conference.
 On October 4, 1927, the band was allocated on a worldwide basis by the International Radiotelegraph Conference in Washington, D.C.
 56–60 MHz was allocated for amateur and experimental use.

 At the 1938 International Radiocommunication Conference in Cairo, television broadcasting was given priority in a portion of the 5- and 6-meter band in Europe.
 Television and low power stations, meaning those with less than 1 kW power, were allocated 56–58.5 MHz and amateurs, experimenters and low power stations were allocated 58.5–60 MHz in the European region.
 The conference maintained the 56–60 MHz allocation for other regions and allowed administrations in Europe latitude to allow amateurs to continue using 56–58.5 MHz.

 In 1940, television channel 2 was reallocated to 60 MHz and TV channel 1 was moved to 50–56 MHz maintaining a gap for the 5-meter amateur band.
 When the US entered World War II, transmissions by amateur radio stations were suspended for the duration of the war.
 After the war, the 5-meter band was briefly reopened to amateurs from 56 to 60 MHz until March 1, 1946.
-For British and some European amateurs were allocated the 5-meter band (58.5 MHz to 60 MHz) till 1949–1951, as by then the 5-metre band was given for television broadcasting.
+For British and some European amateurs were allocated the 5-meter band (58.5 MHz to 60 MHz) till 1949–1951, as by then the 5-meter band was given for television broadcasting.

 But 1955-1962 due to TV channel allocations Australian and New Zealand (shorter time) authorities allocated 56-60 MHz instead 50 MHz, but for International Geophysical Year additionally again returned 50-54 MHz range.

 Also around this time permission to YA1AA for 5-meter band in Afghanistan has been issued.
 In September 1957 (IGY) 56.5-58 MHz band allocated for local experiments in Romania, some UK stations in this range were heard.

 Following a request to be able to track the progression of propagation openings DSI report (CEPT Phase II) of 1995 noted the possibility that a beacon's allocation at 60 MHz should be reassessed when TV broadcasting is no longer operating below 68 MHz of VHF Band I.

 From 2007 the IARU R1 is encouraging member societies to try and obtain small allocation for beacons cluster at 60 MHz.
 In Viena Interim conference 2019 accepted to add the 40 MHz and the 60 MHz Bandplan (used in some countries) in the VHF-Handbook as separate dedicated section.
 They can serve as an example for future use in other countries of Region 1.